Viking Mead - Past & Present

 Thankfully, advancements in fermentation science now allow us to create environments where yeasts happily ferment away, leaving clean, floral fermentation esters and alcohol behind.

-Do Vikings Drink Mead Out of Horns?
+Did Vikings Drink Mead Out of Horns?

 It can be easy to forget with our modern world that the basic utensils that we have today have not always existed.
 Yes, goat or ox horns were used as a convenient beverage holder.
 If you go by a local Ren Fairre, you are likely to see a Viking or two strolling down an aisle with a horn in hand.
 Plastic horns are now available for those that would prefer a non-animal based drinking horn.
 If you do purchase an animal-based horn, just make sure it is sourced ethically.
+But we will say, if you want to drink like a Viking, a horn is the way to go.

 Did Vikings Add Other Ingredients to Mead?

 Flowers, fruit, herbs, and spices were certainly added to mead.
 The alcohol of the mead had the ability to extract different alcohol-soluble elements of the additional ingredients that could not be obtained just by just water alone.
 Vikings likely infused mead with different ingredients as medicine.
+We see evidence of this practice today in many cultures that use tinctures of various herbs and spices for medicinal use.